- Parade entries must be submitted by completing the online registration form (available in early September).

-- Parade entries should be related to the MSU Homecoming Parade theme.
+- Parade entries should be related to the current MSU Homecoming Parade theme.

-- Floats can be pulled by horse, bike or motor vehicle.
+- Floats may be pulled by horse, bike, or motor vehicle.

 - Float Dimensions: no larger than 20 feet wide by 40 feet long (20'x40').
 Clearance under the Farm Lane bridge is 13'6".

 - Banner Dimensions: no larger than 20 feet long by 13 feet high (20'x13').

 - Signs must be placed on both sides of each unit to denote the name of the group and their assigned staging number.